treeverse/lakeFS/docs/branching/recommendations.md

 Data science requires experimentation - We want to adjust an algorithm or test different parameters and see how they influence results.

-If the input data changes between different runs, it's impossible to determine if our results changed because we changed the code or because the input chaged.
+If the input data changes between different runs, it's impossible to determine if our results changed because we changed the code or because the input changed.

 Additionally, we want some form of quality assurance - being able to run the algorithm as it existed at a given point in time, with the same exact input data that existed when it initially ran.